SJerrod/Spirit-fingers/WorkLog.md

 * (10:30am) Objects are fracturing and  rotating 90 degrees attempting to stop that behavior
 * (11:00am) Still trying to solve orientation problem
 * (11:30am) Orientation stems down z and y axis being reversed in both programs
+* (12:00pm) Object breaks as desired
+* (1:00pm)  Add to Movement and more blender assets
+* (1:30pm)  Trying to make hand collision detection trigger fracturing
+* (2:00pm)  Add Collider to hands to enable punch damage